ketgo/nameko-mongoengine/README.md

         return MyModel.objects.get(id=_id)
 ```

-The dependency `engine` exposes standard `pymongo` interface to database connection.
-The default `MongoEngine` database connection can be accessed by:
+The dependency `engine` exposes standard `pymongo` interface to database connections.
+The default connection can be accessed by the `db` property:
 ```python
 class MockService:
     name = "mock_service"